nspiredev500/nspire-toolchain/README.md

 # nspire-toolchain
-a on-calc C toolchain for the TI-Nspire
+This will become a on-calc C toolchain for the TI-Nspire